rcjberlin/rcj-dss/README.md

 * corrections (in review)
   * edit number of LoPs, number of scoring elements
   * adding sections or deleting sections is not planned
-  * new value is stored in array (original value will not be overwritten)
+  * old values will be overwritten directly, nevertheless they are stored in an additional object (&rarr; best performance when accessing number of scoring elements)

 ### Evaluation
 * runs are submitted to a central system to evaluate all runs and create standings (check out https://github.com/mb/rcj-server)